AngelMunoz/Perla/docs/assets/docs/v1/features/development.md

 PERLA_API_KEY=12334566abcdefg
 ```

-Perla will use `enableEnv` and `envPath` nodes from the `devServer` options and provide a javascript file with those environment variables, something like
+Perla will use the `enableEnv` and `envPath` configuration settings from the perla.json file and provide a javascript file with those environment variables, something like

 ```js
 export const clientToken = "abcdefg1234557";